- 1 How To Root Android Device Safely:

 Download a Root Checker:

-If you use APK instead of a ROM in your device, you may want to download an application that will verify that your Android phone has been rooted successfully or not.
+If you use root explorer APK instead of a ROM in your device, you may want to download an application that will verify that your Android phone has been rooted successfully or not.

 Install a Root Management Application in Android: